Even more flexible charging tested in Amsterdam

 The growing number of electric cars puts additional strain on city power grids.
 In Amsterdam Vattenfall participates in a new study together with the university, a grid operator and other parties, to test a new concept of smart charging.

-The tests with flexible charging speed for electric cars will be carried out in 10 neighborhoods at 126 charging points in Amsterdam until the end of summer 2022.
+The tests with flexible charging speed for electric cars will be carried out in 10 neighbourhoods at 126 charging points in Amsterdam until the end of summer 2022.

 The background is that more and more Amsterdammers drive electric and the city power grid is already under considerable pressure.